danrue/lava-docker-compose/README.md

-# Using LAVA with Docker
+# Using LAVA with Docker Compose

 This repository attempts to provide a reference implementation of deploying LAVA using its officially distributed docker containers.